ViaVersionMCP/ViaForgePlus/README.md

 [ViaForge](https://github.com/ViaVersion/ViaForge)

 # Important
-ViaForgePlus will support to 1.20.5 due to ViaVersion dropped support Java 8 and only support Java 17.
+ViaForgePlus will not support >= 1.21 due to ViaVersion dropped support Java 8 and only support Java 17.

 ## What has changed since ViaForge?
 - 1.14+ 1.5 Block Sneaking Support